 Gabriel’s dissertation, “The Poetry of Interpretation: Exegetical Lyric after the English Reformation,” argues that early modern religious poets adapted close-reading methods from the arts of preaching and scriptural commentary for use in their devotional poetry.
-It reads the verse of Anne Lock, John Donne, George Herbert, William Alabaster, Thomas Traherne, and others as simultaneously poetic and interpretive, showing how the texts of scripture are transformed, expanded, interpellated, and “wrested” from their original meanings and contexts to suit the poet’s doctrinal or aesthetic purposes.
+It reads the verse of Anne Lock, John Donne, George Herbert, William Alabaster, and John Milton as simultaneously poetic and interpretive, showing how the texts of scripture are transformed, expanded, interpellated, and “wrested” from their original meanings and contexts to suit the poet’s doctrinal or aesthetic purposes.
 In this reading, early modern devotional poets emerge as important proponents and critics of hermeneutic style.

-Gabriel’s research has been supported by grants from the Folger Shakespeare Library and the Shakespeare Association of America.
+Gabriel’s research has been supported by grants from the Folger Shakespeare Library and the Shakespeare Association of America, and he was the English department’s inaugural teaching fellow in its Columbia in London program.
 With Alexander Lash and Michael West, he organized the 2016 conference “Reading Against Time: Transhistoricism and Early Modern Literature,” which brought together researchers from across the country to present scholarship that transcends the traditional boundaries of disciplinary periodization in creative new ways.
 For this conference he also co-curated an exhibition of early modern books at Columbia’s Rare Book & Manuscript Library.